-NSC dynamics determine the ages of the carbon in the different organ specific and compound specific pools (Ceballos-Núñez et al., 2018) in trees and its transit time.
-Carbon age is defined as the time elapsed since a carbon atom enters the system until the time of observation (Bolin & Rodhe, 1973), i.e., age zero represents the moment of carbon fixation from the atmosphere.
+In trees, NSC dynamics determine the age and transit time distributions of the carbon in the different organ specific and compound specific pools (Ceballos-Núñez et al., 2018).
+Carbon age is defined as the time elapsed since a carbon atom enters the system until the time of observation (Bolin & Rodhe, 1973), i.e., an age of zero represents the moment of carbon fixation from the atmosphere.
 Transit time is defined as the time that a carbon atom remains in the system until it exits (Ceballos-Núñez et al., 2018).
-To give an example: when defining our observed system as all the NSC in a tree, carbon atoms would enter through photosynthesis (with age equal to zero) and leave when being allocated to the formation of structural tissue (growth) or to catabolic requirements (i.e., loss as CO2).
+To give an example: when defining our observed system as all the NSC in a tree, carbon atoms would enter through photosynthesis (with age equal to zero) and leave when being allocated to the formation of structural tissue (growth) or to catabolic requirements (e.g., loss as CO2).
 Here, we define NSC transit time as the time elapsed between these two points.
-These definitions allow us to estimate the distributions of the NSC ages and NSC transit times across all carbon pools using models (Ceballos-Núñez et al., 2018; Metzler et al., 2018) This offers a useful alternative to understand NSC dynamics in trees but the precise measurement of these quantities remains elusive.
-Nonetheless, the mean age and mean transit time of the NSC of different organs have been estimated from 14C measurements in the sugars and the respired 14CO2, respectively, and by pulse labeling techniques in trees (Carbone et al., 2006, 2013; Epron et al., 2012; Trumbore et al., 2015; Muhr et al., 2016, 2018).
-In particular, NSC allocated to respiration and growth under healthy conditions where carbon assimilation is not limited consists mainly of current year carbon (<1 year old) (Richardson et al., 2015; Muhr et al., 2018).
-However, previous studies have shown that trees start mobilizing stored carbon when carbon supply is limited, resulting in an increase in the age of the metabolized carbon (Vargas et al., 2009; Carbone et al., 2013; Trumbore et al., 2015; Ceballos-Núñez et al., 2018; Muhr et al., 2018).
-The differences in the quantity and mobility of this stored carbon among different trees and/or between organs in the same tree may result in different NSC age distributions.
-To date, we lack systematic understanding about howdifferent are the NNSC age distributions between tree organs and tree species, and about the differences in the use of the NSC reserves under outstanding carbon source-sink limitations in species with different phenological types.
-To answer these questions, it is important to have reliable estimates of NSC age and transit time distributions.
+These definitions allow us to estimate the distributions of the NSC ages and NSC transit times across all carbon pools using models (Ceballos-Núñez et al., 2018; Metzler et al., 2018).
+This offers a useful alternative to evaluate NSC dynamics in trees.
+While the precise measurement of these quantities remains elusive, the mean age and mean transit time of the NSC of different organs have been estimated from 14C measurements in the sugars and the respired 14CO2, respectively, and by pulse labeling techniques in trees (Carbone et al., 2006, 2013; Epron et al., 2012; Trumbore et al., 2015; Muhr et al., 2016, 2018).

+For healthy, unstressed trees not experiencing carbon limitation NSC in respiration and growth consists mainly of carbon from the current growth year (<1 year old) (Richardson et al., 2015; Muhr et al., 2018).
+However, previous studies have shown that trees under C supply limitation start mobilizing stored carbon, resulting in an increase in the mean age of the C used for new growth or metabolism (Vargas et al., 2009; Carbone et al., 2013; Trumbore et al., 2015; Ceballos-Núñez et al., 2018; Muhr et al., 2018).
+How the quantity and mobility of stored carbon varies with tree species and/or between organs in the same tree will result in different age and transit time distributions.
+To date, we lack systematic understanding about how NSC age distributions differ between tree organs and tree species, and about the differences in the use of the NSC reserves under outstanding carbon limitation.
+To answer these questions, and to test hypotheses about C allocation strategies in trees, it is important to have the ability to estimate NSC age and transit time distributions.